 LCSW vs. LMHC (Licensed Mental Health Counselor)

 You might be wondering how LCSWs and licensed mental health counselors (LMHCs) are different.
-They both provide counseling, they both work with a variety of populations, and they both work in a range of settings.
+They both provide counseling, work with a variety of populations, and work in a range of settings.
 Our experts weigh in:

 —Laura Vanderhill, Licensed Social Worker, Credentialed Professional Gerontologist

 Clinical social workers embrace a person-in-environment theoretical foundation which suggests a person’s individual behavior is largely impacted by their environmental context….
 An LCSW will not only use evidence-based therapeutic models to treat mental illness, but they will also address systems, laws, and policies at the local, state, and national level in the therapeutic process.

 —Kayla Hines, second-year MSW student on clinical track, University of Houston

 Both career pathways require a master’s degree to be considered for certification.
 While the degrees can vary, the coursework of both career tracks includes ethical treatment practices, social understanding, diagnostic courses, and treatment methodologies.

 Key differences in education start with the type of graduate degree.
 Most LMHC professionals receive a master’s degree in counseling or a related psychological field.
 LCSW professionals, however, typically need to earn an MSW.
 This difference in degree name translates into different courses.

 Compared with an LCSW, an LMHC typically focuses more on counseling techniques and personal ways to address substance abuse, relationship issues, and behavioral disorders.
 While the goal may be the same, the path to recovery and positive emotional states uses more counseling and psychological approaches.

 A larger percentage of LMHCs work in outpatient care centers.
 LCSWs, however, typically work in individual and family services organizations, local governments, and state governments.